aMoss5150/auralfy/Readme1.md

 ![](assets/sXc5.jpg)

-## React Hifi npm package
+## React-hifi npm package

-This package was used due to it not being strongly opinionated about how you use it, but also having convenient features that allow you to achieve your build goals.
-The Sound component and Osciloscope are heavily ustilized.

-All user transactions are kept track of and displayed on the transactions page.
-The most recent transactions are displayed first and buy/sell are color coordinated for easy viewing and organization.
-Each transaction will take the user to the related planet page when clicked
+The react-hifi package is, "A composable Abstraction for AudioContext API with a easy to use react API."
+This allowed for me to manage and control the audio context with the included props and methods.
+The Sound component and Osciloscope are heavily utilized.
+The Sound component was helpful in aiding with creating an audio graph based off a simple URL for the audio source.
+The Sound component is then routed into the Osciloscope component, hence, the composability.
+All that was necessary for the Osciloscope was a useRef hook to target the created canvas element and a function that will be called by the Osciloscope component, "onVisualizationData" which is really an abstraction of a web audio analyser node and an animation looper to draw the lines on the canvas based off data gathered from the audio source.

+## Particle effects

+The particles utilized for background mood setting are from react-particles-webgl npm package.
+The package is, "A 2D/3D particle library built with React, Three.js and WebGL."
+The abstraction afforded by this package was incredibly helpful in adding another level of immersion to the app.
+The controls are also what allowed me to be able to create custom build particle "scenes"

 ![](assets/sXc6.jpg)